wolethomas78/Sales_Analysis/README.md

 ---

-### 📌 Key Insight: Sales by Region and Sales Channels (Q1–Q3 2024)
+### Key Insight: Sales by Region and Sales Channels (Q1–Q3 2024)

-#### 📊 Chart Referenced
+#### Chart Referenced
-Stacked Column Chart – Sales by Region and Sales Channels across Q1, Q2, and Q3 2024
+Matrix Chart – Sales by Region and Sales Channels across Q1, Q2, and Q3 2024

 ---